simonsobs/ocs/docs/developer/architecture.rst

 ````````````````````
 twisted and autobahn are for asynchronous I/O and WAMP, respectively.
 These are required to run an OCS Agent.
 They are also required to run
 asynchronous Control Clients, such as example_ctrl.py.
+However, simple clients
+can be written in the usual Python synchronous framework, without any need for
+twisted or autobahn.